mog96/Seed/README.md

 -	Client submits a decision
 -	Function “sendEffortLevel” (or sendContract, sendAccept, etc) sends decision to server
 -	Message bounces back to both parties in connection
--	Processing of message occurs in `conn.onmessage` and `$scope.nextPage` with different behavior depending on the stage of the game.
+-	Functions `conn.onmessage()` and `$scope.nextPage()` work together to determine game logic, based on selections by employer and worker
+  - TODO: Unify.
 - New page is loaded.